Employment Discrimination (MCAD Regulations 804 CMR 1.00) (Standard Adjudicatory Rules of Practice and Procedure)(MCAD) (MCAD E-Filing)

 - Massachusetts Fair Employment Practices Act (M.G.L. c.
 151B)

 - Upon a request for an accommodation to a handicap, the employer must engage in a timely, good faith and interactive process to determine an effective, reasonable accommodation.
+The SJC looks to the Federal cases decided under the ADA as a guide to the interpretation of M.G.L. c.
+151B.
+Russell v.
+Cooley Dickinson Hospital, Inc., 437 Mass.
+443, 451 n.
+6 (2002).

 - An employer cannot through a written application or oral inquiry or otherwise seek information regarding (a) an arrest, detention, or disposition regarding any violation of law in which no conviction resulted, (b) a first conviction for any of the following misdemeanors: drunkenness, simple assault, speeding, minor traffic violations, affray, or disturbance of the peace, (c) any conviction of a misdemeanor where the date of the conviction or the completion of any period of resulting incarceration, whichever is later, occured 3 or more years prior, or (d) a criminal record that has been sealed or expunged.
 This prohibition does not apply to positions where a law creates a mandatory or presumptive disqualification base on a conviction of 1 or more types of criminal offenses.